awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.AuditPlugin.md

 MySQL 8\.0\.25 and higher 8\.0 versions
 All MySQL 5\.7 versions

+An open source version of this plugin is available, so that you can use it with any MySQL database\.
+For more information, see the [ Audit Plugin for MySQL Server GitHub repository](https://github.com/aws/audit-plugin-for-mysql)\.

 ## Audit Plugin option settings<a name="Appendix.MySQL.Options.AuditPlugin.Options"></a>

 Amazon RDS supports the following settings for the MariaDB Audit Plugin option\.